CPardi/Messages-Mirror/README.md

 | Direct Reply (`DirectReplyReceiver`)                | Not implemented | Inline reply handling is not mirrored.        |
 | Mark as Read (`MarkAsReadReceiver`)                 | Not implemented | Read status updates are not mirrored.         |

-### Sending SMS Messages

-Currently, **sending SMS messages is performed directly from the Mirror device**.
-This means that while incoming messages are mirrored from the Host device, outgoing messages are sent by the Mirror device itself.
-Effectively meaning that sending SMS messages if not supported if the mirror device does not contain a SIM card.
-Future updates may introduce options to route outgoing messages through the Host device for full mirroring functionality.

 ## Troubleshooting

 - **Messages not appearing?**